drewmoseley/blue-build-dmoseley-chromebook/README.md

 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

-This is my (drewmoseley) custom blue-build setup.
+This is my (drewmoseley) custom blue-build setup for an HP Chromebook which needs a few custom packages.

 ## Installation